Why Become a Facilitator?

 A four-day course that includes a certification day is now available for those who wish to become certified or recertified to offer this course.
-To apply for the faciliator training, complete the faciliator application no later than October 31, 2017.
+To apply for the facilitator training, complete the facilitator application no later than October 31, 2017.

 Training dates include November 14-15, 2017 at the Holiday Inn Express and Suites in Okemos, Michigan and December 4-5, 2017 at the Okemos Conference Center in Okemos, Michigan.

-December 5 is an additional day for faciliator certification ONLY.
-Those wishing to become faciliators must attend the three day training plus the faciliator certification day.
+December 5 is an additional day for facilitator certification ONLY.
+Those wishing to become facilitators must attend the three day training plus the facilitator certification day.